 Borderlands 3: What about now??

 But to address the all-important question of When, Borderlands 3 should already be in development.
-The creators have admittedly been brainstorming over the contents of the new game for a while now, so we don't imagine they'll wait too long to jump right into their next project.
-And while Gearbox has been eerily silent about the proceedings of Borderlands 3, thankfully, now, they have shown us something solid.
+The creators have admittedly been brainstorming over the contents of the new game for a while now, so we don’t imagine they’ll wait too long to jump right into their next project.
+And while Gearbox has been eerily silent about the proceedings of Borderlands 3, thankfully, now, 2K has given us what appears to be broad hint.

 For those of you who are still in the dark, Borderlands 3 may be up for release in 2018 itself.
 This makes perfect sense, as 2018 already appears to have a lot in store for fans with the release of Rockstar’s Red Dead Redemption 2.
 But there has to be a concrete reason why we suppose Borderlands 3 will be rolled out close to RDR 2, right?
 Well, during their most recent earnings call, 2K’s parent company Take-Two Interactive revealed a lot more than their mundane financial report for the past year.
 While talking about the year ahead, Take-Two officials said that while 2017 was going to be good year all around with the release of noted titles like NBA 2K18 and WWE 2K18, the year after that wasn’t too bleak either.
 This is because there are two major titles coming out in 2018, and while one is the recently rescheduled Red Dead Redemption 2, the other is a brand new game from one of 2K’s most famous gaming franchises.

 While the game’s title was deliberately left unsaid, we have to admit that there are only a couple of names that are coming to our collective minds, with Borderlands 3 ranking at the very top.
 The argument is a solid one too, for as we all know, Gearbox has already give us some solid looks at Borderlands 3 in progress in January this year.